kailinr/PoW-Chain/README.md

 ## How it Works
 The application assumes the client holds both their own public and private keys.
 When a user authenticates with their public key, a digital signature is generated using the associated private key, and sent to the server to verify key ownership.
 The public key entered is then matched to a stored public key on the server.

-Once a user is authenticated, a mining dashboard display will reveal and the client will be permitted to start and stop their miner, as well as view their mining address balance.
+Once a user is authenticated, a mining dashboard display is revealed.
+The client will be permitted to start and stop their miner, as well as view their mining address balance.
 Mining is not permitted without prior authentication.

 ## Start the Server